sentientmachine/TeslaAverageGainByMonthWeekDay/README.md

 # TeslaAverageGainByMonthWeekDay

-Author of this project: Eric Leschinski.
+Sole author of this project for images and code: Eric Leschinski.

 Inspired by a snuck glance at a chart from a Bloomberg terminal, I decided to recreate it from first principles in Python2.7 for my favorite company: TSLA.